Types of Personal Injury Cases We Handle

 Your injury attorney may work with medical and financial experts to calculate your future anticipated losses.
 After your attorney has valued your claim, you will be presented with a range of monetary values within which a fair settlement should fall.

 Identifying all of the potential sources of recovery is crucial in personal injury cases.
 For example, Arizona currently requires motorists to carry minimum liability coverage of just $15,000 for bodily injury or $30,000 for two or more injured victims along with $10,000 in property damage coverage.
 These amounts are frequently too low to compensate accident victims fairly for all of their losses.

 While Gov. Ducey signed a law to increase these minimums to $25,000/$50,000/$15,000 beginning on Jan.
 1, 2020, the new amounts are also too low to cover the types of losses that people might suffer in serious accidents.

 When you work with Hutzler Law, we will work to identify all of the potential sources of recovery that might apply in your case.
 In some cases, there might be multiple parties that contributed to your injury accident.
 By identifying all of the parties that should be named as defendants, we might help you to maximize the amount of compensation that you might ultimately recover.

 Getting the Right Help from a Personal Injury Attorney

-Contact an experienced personal injury lawyers at Hutzler Law to learn more about your rights by calling us at (602) 730-4530 or by submitting your information on our contact form.
+Contact an experienced Phoenix personal injury lawyer at Hutzler Law to learn more about your rights by calling us at (602) 345-1981 or by submitting your information on our contact form.
 We offer free 30-minute case evaluations so that you can learn about your legal options from an experienced personal injury attorney.